 What is the Child’s Age and Level of Maturity?

 The child’s age and level of maturity also play an essential role in determining whether the court will grant the move-away order.
 Very young children, for instance, are generally not considered to be able to make the best decisions for themselves, so as a general rule, their wishes will carry less weight with the courts than that of their older siblings.

 Suppose the child is of sufficient age to be allowed significant input into the outcome of the court proceedings.
 In that case, the court will usually give their wishes serious consideration.
 For instance, high school students who are well-established in their schools may not wish to accompany their custodial parent in a move to a different state.

 The services of a skilled, experienced family law lawyer in Ventura, CA, can help you successfully navigate the maze involved in successfully setting up an out-of-state move.
 As well as represent you as the objecting party if you have concerns that a proposed upcoming move by your ex-spouse will be detrimental to your child or children.
-Please feel free to contact our office for a free consultation.
+Please feel free to contact our office for a consultation.